 23 Must-Read Science Books About the Environment, Chosen by Earthwatch Scientists

-If you’re feeling a bit powerless or restless, there are still actions you can take in and around your home to support nature and help the environment.
-And immersing yourself in some of the best science books written about the environment can help you expand your horizons and stay engaged with the conservation movement, even while stuck in the downtime doldrums.
+While we know you wish you could, you can’t spend every week on an Earthwatch expedition.
+In the time between your trips, you can still take actions in and around your home to support nature and help the environment.
+And immersing yourself in some of the best science books written about the environment can help you expand your horizons and stay engaged with the conservation movement.

 So we asked several Earthwatch scientists and staff to share their favorite scientific reads, especially those with an environmental focus, and explain the impact these volumes had on them.
-Here are their picks for some of the best science books to get you through quarantine.
+Here are their picks for some of the best science books.

 Sand County Almanac by Aldo Leopold